 However, you should avoid cross-selling too soon though as clients might think you’re trying to nickel and dime them for all they’ve got.
 Instead, find the right time to upsell such as right after a campaign milestone where the client has already seen the ROI from working with you.

-The sales closing ratio — also referred to as your close rate — compares the total number of leads that your team engaged with versus the number of deals that were actually closed.
+The sales close rate compares the total number of leads that your team engaged with versus the number of deals that were actually closed.
 Like other conversion metrics, this KPI can measure the effectiveness of both your sales funnel and sales team.

-The Sales Closing Ratio measures the number of prospects engaged by your sales team compared to the number of deals won.
+The sales close rate measures the number of prospects engaged by your sales team compared to the number of deals won.
 This conversion ratio is designed to analyze the effectiveness and duration of your sales funnel.